Effects of Hurricane Ida in the Northeastern United States: New York City and Long Island

 The National Weather Service issued their first ever flash flood emergency for New York City during the storm.
 In the New York Subway System, 17 trains were trapped and service was halted until the morning of September 2.
 Everyone trapped was evacuated, with no casualties.
 Damage to the subway system was $75 million.
 At the US Open tennis site in Flushing in New York City, 18 people were rescued.
 A total of 13 people were killed in New York City, with 11 of them occurring when basements of apartments flooded.
 In one of the incidents, a toddler was killed.
 A man's body was recovered from the Gowanus Canal late on September 2.
 New York City saw a record amount of rainfall in one hour, from 8:51-9:51pm on September 1, at 3.15 in, with records for 2-hour and 3-hour rainfall as well.
 LaGuardia Airport recorded their wettest day on record, with 6.80 in of rain, while Central Park recorded their 5th wettest day with 7.13 in of rain.
 The maximum amount of rainfall in Staten Island of 8.92 in made it the 9th wettest tropical cyclone in New York.
 The flooding was so bad that Bill de Blasio had to ban all non-essential travel on roads until 5am on September 2.
 The West Shore Expressway was shut down due to flooding, and much of the Staten Island Railway was shut down as well.

-Early on the morning of September 2, more than 13,200 customers lost power in Long Island.
-The Long Island Railroad suspended service systemwide due to severe weather conditions.
+By the morning of September 2, more than 13,200 homes had lost power on Long Island and the Long Island Railroad had suspended service systemwide.
 Caumsett State Historic Park Preserve suffered heavy damage and was forced to close after the storm.